-Unfortunately, wild mushrooms perfect for stuffing were, at least for me, additions to my foraging repertoire that came years later than some of the easier to identify mushrooms like chanterelles, puffballs, and chicken of the woods.
+Wild mushrooms that are perfect for stuffing were, at least for me, additions to my foraging skill set that came years later than some of the easier to identify mushrooms like chanterelles, puffballs, and chicken of the woods.

 - The stems, if available, should be chopped, cooked, and added to the filling.